ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 Compared with the heterostructures composed of 2D materials with different lattice sizes, the lattice structure of the twisted bilayer has greater periodic symmetry, and the period of its crystal superlattice depends on the relative rotation angle.
 Due to the phonon folding effect of the superlattice, the folded acoustic and optical phonons should be observed by Raman spectroscopy.
 At the same time, the interlayer coupling in the twisted-structured superlattice also induces a periodic potential that can generate additional phonons, which can be understood by Raman spectroscopy.
 The twisted bilayer structure is the simplest prototype to understand the basic properties of the heterostructure, so the Raman characterization and research of the twisted structure are of great significance.
 [10] At the same time, Raman characterization is beneficial to understand the crystal structure, symmetry, defects and impurities of the material itself, so as to further understand the properties of the material itself.
 It's also beneficial to apply to different applications based on it.</p>

 <p align="justify">
-In addition to Raman spectroscopy, optical absorption, photoluminescence (PL), and Second Harmonic Generation (SHG) measurements are also commonly used to characterize optical properties.
-[3] According to the literature, the controllable twisted graphene light absorption compared with Bernal stack/AB stacked bilayer graphene, the efficiency of light absorption is about 35%, from the original 4.6% to about 6.2%.
+In addition to Raman spectroscopy, optical absorption, photoluminescence (PL), and Second Harmonic Generation (SHG) measurements are also commonly used to characterize optical properties. <a id = "ref3"></a>[3] According to the literature, the controllable twisted graphene light absorption compared with Bernal stack/AB stacked bilayer graphene, the efficiency of light absorption is about 35%, from the original 4.6% to about 6.2%.
 [11] According to a study in 2014, in the PL spectra of the twisted molybdenum sulfide samples, the PL peaks associated with the electronic coupling within the layer vary greatly under the modulation of the twisted angle.
 Although the research progresses on the twisted structure in 2019, a new physical concept - moiré exciton rises.
 This is closely related to the Moiré potential mentioned above, which affects the electronic coupling within the layer.
 [12] At present, the research on light absorption, PL spectrum, and SHG is still studied.</p>

 #### Development of Twisted Graphene
 <p align="justify">
 According to the current study, twisted graphene belongs to the system of bilayer breathing mode.
 Since the superlattice exhibits a θ-dependent orientation, a new long acoustic branch is excited in the Brillouin zone, which can be measured by first-order Raman scattering.
 It is worth noting that there are some similarities and differences between the first-order Raman measurement and the second-order Raman measurement.</p>

 <p align="justify">
 According to the Raman measurement of different twisted bilayer graphene, as shown in Figure 1.1., the formation of a superlattice will cause the following R peaks in the Raman measurement, which are highlighted with "*" in the figure.
 Curves with different colors represent excitation light at different wavelengths.
 Red, green, and blue represent: 633 nm, 514 nm, and 488 nm, respectively.
 Black is the peak position of silicon itself.
 By observing these new R peaks, it can be concluded that the superlattice activates the phonons inside the Brillouin zone, and the relative rotation angle θ will determine the wave vector, enabling modulation.
-Different vibrational peaks correspond to different phonon branches.
-[13]</p>
+Different vibrational peaks correspond to different phonon branches. <a id = "ref13"></a>[13]</p>

 <p align = "left">
 <img src = "/assets/img/post/2021-07-25-twisted-MoTe2/1-1_GrapheneRaman2.jpg">